VPAC/softtooleres/softtooleres.md

 sed -e 's/\(.*\)/\1EXTRA TEXT/'

+**AWK**

+As a data driven programming language `awk` is particularly good at understanding and manipulating text structured by fields - such as tables of rows and columns.

+The organisation of an AWK program follows the form: pattern { action }.
+This can be structured with BEGIN and END which specify actions to be taken before any lines are read, and after the last line is read. i.e.,

+BEGIN {awk commands} /pattern/ {awk commands} END {awk commands}

+A collection of `awk` one-liners are at: `http://www.pement.org/awk/awk1line.txt`.

+The file test-high-gc-1.fastq is from Washington State University, Data Progamming Course.

+There are many variants of awk, but the most common is GNU awk (often called 'gawk').
+This resource is written with GNU awk assumed.
+To check that you have this, run the version command.

+`awk --version`

 **The awk programming language and ERE**

 Contemporary implementations of awk language uses the ERE engine to process regular expression patterns.